 Motive has one of the best-rated active support centers that help trucking companies, truck drivers, and owners find all the answers they might need.

-Question 6: If my fleet is exempt, will I still benefit from transitioning to ELDs?
+6. If my fleet is exempt, will I still benefit from transitioning to ELDs?

-Get on the compliance train
+Get on the ELD compliance train

-You can also request a demo for the Motive ELD, and a product specialist will get in touch with you with all the information you need.
+Request a demo for the Motive ELD, and a product specialist will get in touch with you with all the information you need.